conceptsandbeyond/devopsfundamentals/workshop/lab 2-Test and Analyze.md

 * That you have one successful GitHub Actions workflow run.

+# Test Phase #
 ## **Add Continuous Testing**
 1. You will now add continuous testing to your pipeline.
 In this step you would want to continuously test the automated tests you create as you build new features

 2. For our example you can run unit tests.

+      Unit testing command that you want to add is -  run: ./mvnw test

 3. After modifying your build.yml file, push the code